donotturnoff/htmlc/README.md

 If `-o output` is omitted, the output will be sent to stdout.

 If `-n` is set, any trailing newline characters produced by a command will be kept.
 Otherwise, they will be discarded.

+If `-v` is set, verbose output will be produced